 The truth is, both men and women often struggle to do pull-ups.
 And while you may be thinking that you see people doing pull ups at the gym all the time, the truth is the hardest part of doing a pull up is maintaining the right form.

 The number that Shapiro was trying to beat?
-A cool 6,800 completed by Czech Republic athlete, Jan Kares’ pull ups totaled a cool 6,800 when the record was set in 2015.
+Czech Republic athlete, Jan Kares’ pull ups totaled a cool 6,800 when the record was set in 2015.

 With plenty of time to spare, at the 15-hour mark Shapiro matched the previous 24-hour record.
 By hour 18, he took his final pull up and marked a new record of 7,306 pull ups, the most pull ups in a day.

 Throughout the record-breaking performance, Shapiro was monitored by judges to check in on form and time.

 Finally, he had a video camera set up to document the whole thing.
 And while we wouldn’t suggest you sit and watch all 18-hours, take a look at the final few minutes of Shapiro’s record-breaking performance plus the relief and excitement on his face when he completes that final pull-up and the completion of world record pull ups in a day.

 And while we don’t expect you to go to the gym and magically be able to do hundreds of pull-ups after reading this (or even a couple of pull-ups for that matter).
 They are a great bodyweight workout and definitely worth the practice.
 Hey, Andrew….you think you could give us a few pointers?